Ex-Raider Ruggs taking plea deal, prison in fatal DUI crash

 An attorney who has represented Tintor’s family members at earlier court appearances did not respond to email and telephone messages to him and his media representative about Ruggs’ plea.

-Ruggs’ sentencing is scheduled for May 10 in state court in Las Vegas.
+Ruggs’ sentencing will follow on another date in state court in Las Vegas.
 Other charges will be dismissed, including felony reckless driving, driving under the influence causing substantial injury to Ruggs’ girlfriend, Je’nai Kilgo-Washington, and a misdemeanor gun charge.
-Police said they found a loaded handgun in Ruggs’ demolished Chevrolet Corvette after the crash.
+Police said they found a loaded handgun in Ruggs’ demolished Corvette after the crash.

 Ruggs was released by the Raiders shortly after the Nov.
 2, 2021, crash.
 He could have faced more than 50 years in prison if convicted of all the charges at trial, District Attorney Steve Wolfson had said.